 Policy Objectives

+The overarching objective of this policy is to ensure that there is adequate governance and controls in place for all third party service providers.

 The Branch and its employees are obliged to behave in a way that supports the confidentiality, integrity and continuity of the Branch’s business activities.
 Consequently, outsourced functions that do not apply the requirements of Chapter 8 of the Senior Management, Systems and Controls (“SYSC”) must be documented and authorised by the Management Committee (“ManCo”).

 This policy is designed to ensure the Branch’s outsourcing arrangements are compliant with SYSC 8.
 The extent to which compliance with this policy and SYSC 8 are achieved will also be reviewed as part of the Compliance Monitoring Programme (“CMP”).
 This policy covers matters relating to material outsourcing relationships, as defined in Section 5.